Pouya-Mohammadi-mcr/Ticket-Booking-System/README.md

   ![Confirmation Email](./imagesForReadMe/confirmationEmail.png)

 * You can always navigate to the View Booked Tickets page from the navigation bar and find your booking information.
-  * You will need to use your booking reference and the email used to book the ticket.
+  * You will need to use your booking reference, and the email used to book the ticket.
 This information was sent to the email given when booking the ticket.
   ![View Booked Tickets](./imagesForReadMe/viewBookedTickets.png)